1-Martian-Way/1mwchessrobots/README.md

 The source code was officially made open source on 26th Jan, 2020.

 Key Feature:
-The robots operate as a team and the complexity of computation is distributed amongst them.
+The robots operate as a team and the complexity of computation is distributed amongst them i.e. the chess engine itself along with all other supporting computation and algorithms are distributed among the robots.
+The robots communicate in the form of a mesh network wirelessly constantly making sure that the integrity of data sent and received is correct.
 The idea is to use the chess game as a gamified platform to demonstrate how teams of robots can tackle a host of challenging tasks in different environments.

 Videos from TV Media:
 https://youtu.be/vZvZ8Fo9TGc